Puffin Foundation Ltd

 Overview

-Founded in 1983 by Perry and Gladys Rosenstein, the Puffin Foundation Ltd is a progressive grant-making organization dedicated to amplifying the voices of artists and activists whose work might otherwise go unnoticed due to their race, gender, or social philosophy.
-With annual giving of approximately $2-3 million, the foundation operates from its headquarters in Teaneck, New Jersey, and maintains the Puffin Cultural Forum, a public gallery and performance space.
-The foundation's mission centers on supporting emerging artists and small organizations that are often excluded from mainstream opportunities, with a particular focus on art for social justice and projects that encourage open communication and expression of diverse viewpoints.
+Founded in 1983 by Perry Rosenstein and named in honour of his first wife Dorothea, who worked on puffin conservation with the National Audubon Society, the Puffin Foundation Ltd is a progressive grant-making organisation dedicated to amplifying the voices of artists and activists whose work might otherwise go unnoticed due to their race, gender, or social philosophy.
+With annual giving of approximately $2.5 million, the foundation operates from its headquarters in Teaneck, New Jersey, and maintains the Puffin Cultural Forum, a public gallery and performance space.
+Perry ran the foundation with his wife Gladys Miller-Rosenstein (Executive Director) and son Neal Rosenstein.
+Perry Rosenstein passed away in April 2020.
+The foundation's mission centres on supporting emerging artists and small organisations that are often excluded from mainstream opportunities, with a particular focus on art for social justice and projects that encourage open communication and expression of diverse viewpoints.

 Funding Priorities

-• Open to individual artists and small organizations
+• Open to individual artists and small organisations

 • Focus on projects with social justice themes